schol-js/schol/readme.md

+# `schol`

-schol is a command line tool that makes it easy to write academic documents in Markdown, manage citations, and publish your work to the web.
+`schol` is a command line tool that makes it easy to write academic documents in Markdown, manage citations, and publish your work to the web.

 ## Why schol?